-Input is Reduced due to Stack Temperature If a stack sensor is used and temp exceeds limits.
+Input is Reduced Due to Stack Temperature If a stack sensor is used and temp exceeds limits.
 IRI Alarm This is a 120VAC interlock used by the Gas Valve proving option.
 J5 Input VALVE ALARM.
 Minimum off Time is Active The Minimum Off Time has been set on the boiler.
 During this time the boiler has taken itself offline from the Master.
 Multiple out of Sequence Interlocks Fault The HeatNet control has detected an interlock fault and is trying to resolve the source.
-A way period is in effect.
+A wait period is in effect.
 New Boiler Starting, Reducing Input In a HeatNet system with the Adaptive Modulation selected, the boiler will reduce input on currently running boilers when starting a newly added boiler.
 This is to minimize adding too many BTUs delivered to the system.
-No Local Flow Interlock LOCAL WATER FLOW on J11B.5 & J11B.6.
+No Local Flow Interlock LOCAL WATER FLOW on J11B.5 & J11B.6 or Flowmeter on J1-3,4.
 Once the HeatNet series boiler receives run command it waits 10 seconds or more (adjustable) to prove flow.
-If there is no flow, the flow switch alarm will be set.
-Every 10 seconds the circulator pump relay will cycle ON for 10 seconds and then OFF for 10 seconds to try and establish flow.
+If there is no flow, the alarm will be set.
+Every 10 minutes the circulator pump relay will cycle ON for 10 seconds and then OFF for 10 seconds to try and establish flow.
 No System Flow The SYSTEM WATER FLOW interlock is open.
 J11A.1 & J11A.2.
 Once the HeatNet series boiler receives a call for heat, it closes the system circulator pump relay.
 It then waits 10 seconds or more to prove flow.
 If there is no flow, the flow switch alarm will be set.
 Every 10 seconds the circulator pump relay will cycle ON and then OFF for 10 seconds to try and establish flow.
 Number of Boilers Limited due to Insufficient Flow The GPM measured through a system flow meter, writing the GPM through communications port, or writing the # of boilers that can run does not meet flow requirements.
+Number of Firing Boilers Limited The number of firing boilers on the boiler network has been limited based on the value in, "Settings > Boilers > Limit Firing > xx.
 OPEN Sensor The indicates the temperature sensor which opened.
 Sensors are: Outside, Supply, Return, Header, DHW, Stack, and System Return.
 Pre-Purge The Blower is exchanging the air in the combustion chamber per the Ignition control's prepurge time.
 Pilot The boiler is at it's ignition phase in attempting to light the pilot.
 Post Purge A post purge of the blower is in effect.
 Return Temperature is Low Displayed when the Return Temperature may cause condensing (mainly in non-condensing boilers).